 Stephen Wilson, Psy.D., L.P.C., Director of Counseling Services - Steve is a Licensed Professional Counselor who joined the staff of Georgia College Counseling Services in 2007.
 He earned a Masters of Science degree from Augusta University, and a Doctorate in Clinical Psychology from the Georgia School of Professional Psychology at Argosy University.
 Steve works with students experiencing a range of concerns, including ADHD, depression, anxiety and stress.
 Contact Steve at 478-445-5331 or email@example.com.
-Please note that communication by email includes a risk to privacy.
-To protect your privacy, please refrain from including sensitive information in emails.
+Because communication by email includes a risk to privacy, please refrain from including sensitive information in emails.

-Evelyn Palm, Client Intervention Specialist – Evelyn is responsible for making initial assessments of client concerns to determine emergency needs.
-As office manager, she handles the administrative operations of the department, including scheduling students for counseling and psychiatric services.
+Evelyn Palm, Client Intervention Specialist – As office manager, Evelyn handles the administrative operations of the department, including scheduling students for counseling and psychiatric services.
 Originally from Connecticut, Evelyn has an Associate of Science degree in Sociology from Georgia Military College.
 To contact Evelyn, call 478-445-5331 or email her at email@example.com.
-Because communication by email includes a risk to privacy.
-To protect your privacy, please refrain from including sensitive information in emails.
+Because communication by email includes a risk to privacy, please refrain from including sensitive information in emails.

 Susan Spencer, M.Ed., L.P.C., Counselor - Susan is a Licensed Professional Counselor and a Certified Professional Counselor Supervisor, who has been with Georgia College Counseling Services since 1994.
 Her masters degree, from the University of Georgia, is in Student Personnel in Higher Education with an emphasis in counseling.
 She's also a proud Auburn alumna, having studied journalism there.
 She has particular interest in helping students with existential and spirituality issues, but is a generalist therapist, working with students on a wide array of issues.
 Contact Susan at 478-445-5331 or firstname.lastname@example.org.
 To protect your privacy, please refrain from including sensitive information in emails.